eldelto/project-ikaros/README.md

 1. Data Analyzer

-    The data analyzer is a web application that visualises sensor data (live or stored).
+    The data analyzer is a web application that visualizes sensor data (live or stored).

     1. Features